Geordio/CarND-Vehicle-Detection/README.md

 I initially started using a single window size, and searched my region of interest with this.
 However, as pointed out in the lessons, the vehicles further away are obviously musch smaller, hence I implemented functionality to use a larger window in the foreground, with smaller windows in the middle distance and smallest windows at the furthest distance away.
 I didn't adjust the size depending upon the horizontal distance from the centre of the vehicle but that should be considered in the future.

 The overlap was specified using the number of cells to overlap by.
-I used 2 cells as teh overlap, which is equivalent to an overlap of 75%.
+I used 2 cells as the overlap originally, then reduced this to 1 as I found that this improved the perfomance, although this had a penalty to the processing time, which is equivalent to an overlap of 75%.
 I trialed using a smaller overlap between windows, but found that it did not detect cars that were present.

-I estblished the size of windows again using trial and error.
-I started wit a scale of 1, which gives a window of 64 x 64.
+I established the size of windows again using trial and error.
+I started with a scale of 1, which gives a window of 64 x 64.
 I initially implemented additional windows with scales of 1.5 and 2, but found that this was not detecting the nearer vehicle consistently.
 I hence increase to include a scale of 3 and 4.
 I found that this worked well.
 I did try scales of less than 1 but found that this created a lot of false positives.
-I finally used 1, 2, 3, 4. (note I removed the wndows with a scale of 1.5)
+I finally used 1, 2, 3, 4. (note I removed the windows with a scale of 1.5) TODO REVIEW BASED ON FINAL FINDING

 Below is a visualisation of my window search.
 (Note that the titles have become corrupted, they are from top to bottom, input image, Scale 1, Scale 1.5, Scale 2, Scale 3, Scale 4.